The ability to carry one or more offspring within the uterus of a female.

 Duration

-- Pregnancy occurs typically for 37 – 42 weeks
+– Childbirth occurs typically at 37 – 42 weeks.

 - Often calculation of pregnancy usually begins by looking back on a women’s last menstrual period